Skip to content

 Crispy Lemon Baked Fish

-baked fish on baking sheet
+Baked fish on a sheet pan.

 This post may contain affiliate links.
 Read disclosure policy.

-I love the classic fish and chip combo, but sometimes I want a healthier version without all of the frying.
-With this baked fish recipe, you still get the crispy texture and a ton of fresh flavor with less calories and fat.
-It’s one of my favorite healthy dinner ideas.
+I love the classic fish and chips combo, but sometimes I want a version without the hassle of frying.
+This baked fish recipe still has crispy texture and fresh flavor but doesn’t require a deep fryer!

 Find the full printable recipe with measurements below.